logoPostPlanify

 Team Collaboration

 Winner: Loomly.
-Loomly includes approval workflows and team collaboration on its $65/month Starter plan for up to 3 users — no per-channel cost.
-Buffer requires the Team plan at $12/channel/month, which adds up fast.
-Loomly was designed with team approvals as a core feature.
+Loomly includes approval workflows, user permissions, and team collaboration on its $65/month Starter plan for up to 3 users — no per-channel math required.
+Buffer requires the Team plan at $12/channel/month, which costs $120/month for just 10 channels.
+For teams where content review and sign-off is non-negotiable, Loomly's approach is more accessible at a lower entry point.
 Learn more about setting up an efficient social media approval workflow.

 Content & Creative Tools

 Winner: Loomly.
-Loomly integrates with Canva, Google Drive, and Unsplash directly in the workflow.
-Buffer has a link-in-bio builder (Start Page), but lacks the creative integrations Loomly offers.
+Loomly integrates with Canva, Google Drive, and Unsplash directly in the post composer, which keeps your creative workflow inside one tool.
+It also includes a link shortener with click analytics for tracking traffic from social posts.
+Buffer has a link-in-bio builder (Start Page) and a hashtag manager, but lacks the creative integrations that Loomly offers.
 If Canva is central to your design workflow, see our guide on using Canva for social media.

 Platform Support

 Winner: Tie.
 Both support 11 platforms with significant overlap.
 Buffer covers Mastodon; Loomly covers Snapchat.
+The remaining 10 platforms are shared by both.
 Choose based on which niche platform matters to you.

 What Real Users Say